bvadorno/bvadorno.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: _Senior Lecturer in Robotics and Sellafield / Royal Academy of Engineering Senior Research Fellow in Cooperative Legged Robots in Challenging Environments_
+subtitle: <i>Senior Lecturer in Robotics and Sellafield / Royal Academy of Engineering Senior Research Fellow in Cooperative Legged Robots in Challenging Environments</i>

 profile:
   align: right